 - You are discriminating against them.
 The Federal Fair Housing Act criminalizes any act of discrimination against a tenant based on protected characteristics.
 These characteristics are: race, color, gender, familial status, national origin, disability, and religion.

-Washington state also includes military status, gender expression or identity, and sexual orientation on its list of protected classes.
+Washington's landlord tenant laws also includes military status, gender expression or identity, and sexual orientation on its list of protected classes.